 Select the isolates to include.
-The tree can be generated from allelic profiles of any selection of loci, or more conveniently, you can select a scheme in the scheme selector to include all loci belonging to that scheme.
+The tree can be generated from allelic profiles of any selection of loci, or more conveniently, you can select a scheme in the scheme selector, or choose from recommended schemes if these have been set, to include all loci belonging to that scheme.